lribac/calendar-app/README.md

 # Events calendar application created with Javascript, HTML and Bootstrap
-The events are stored in your browser session using `Window.localStorage` web storage API.
+The events are stored in your browser storage using `Window.localStorage` web storage API.

 ## Running the application
 1. Clone the calendar-app repo on your local machine and open `index.html` file in your favorite browser.